-Syllabus: GCSE Business Studies
+Syllabus: GCSE Business Studies Please consult: Mrs Gibson

-Please consult: Miss Victory

 This is an exciting and wide-ranging GCSE in Business.
-It uses an enterprise and skills approach.

-The course will provide a broad and comprehensive understanding of business and enterprise.
+It uses an enterprise and skills approach and the course will provide a broad and comprehensive understanding of business and enterprise.
 Students will learn to apply business theory to real business situations and problems.